mstocchi/hapi-boilerplate/README.md

 ├── controllers
 │   ├── index.js            # file that requires all controllers into a hash
 │   └── users.js            # an example controller. use it for inspiration.
-├── migrations              # migrations directory with an example migration. generated with "sequelize-cli" │   └── 20141021121205-create-user.js
+├── migrations              # migrations directory with an example migration │   └── 20141021121205-create-user.js
 ├── models
-│   ├── index.js            # generated with "sequelize init". requires all models.
+│   ├── index.js
-│   └── user.js             # an example model. generated with "sequelize-cli model:create"
+│   └── user.js             # an example model
 ├── package.json
 ├── plugins
 │   └── index.js            # register plugins. add your custom plugins in this folder as well.